FOSSEE/sdes-stscripts/ult/ult_10/script.rst

 ..
 R7

-The ``find`` command also lists out the directory and sub-directory names To list them, we say,
+The ``find`` command also lists out the directory and sub-directory names.
+To list them, we say,

 ..
 L7